Dreams of Silk

 Proclaiming the falseness of the current Imperial Dragon, a general gathered his troops and declared his intentions to forge a new empire capable of restoring China to glory.
 China was projecting a pretty “glorious” aura at this point, so I suspected a dirty demagogue.
 Well, that there general and his troops poured into Tibet and it was pretty much all over before it started.
 The red imperial map shifted to blue, and the Qi Empire had been formed.

 We took advantage of this to convert to Taoism and adopt Han culture.
 So, lemons and lemonade.
 But all that money we spent in making Tibetan politicians like us was gone in the wind.

-The Chinese Imperial information screen is used for far more than just to sense your impending military losses and fiscal fallout; it will give you some pretty interesting key facts and interaction abilities.
+The Chinese Imperial information screen is used for far more than just to sense your impending military losses and fiscal fallout; it will give you some pretty impressive vital facts and interaction abilities.
 You know the name of the empire, what family current rules, and who that emperor’s designated warlord in your area is.
-You get to gaze directly into a likeness of the emperor and learn his name, and just below that there’s a running tally of how much Grace you’ve earned – and how much grace we earn per month.
+You get to gaze directly into a likeness of the emperor and learn his name, and just below that there’s a running tally of how much Grace you’ve earned – and how much grace we receive per month.

 There are many interactions you can perform with China, including picking a squabble.
-But here is the easiest place to also keep track of who China has peace deals with, and who their tributaries are.
+But here is the most accessible place to also keep track of who China has peace deals with, and who their tributaries are.